aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/tsom-gedalyah-readings/the-story-of-gedaliah-as-told-by-titus-flavius-josephus-in-antiquities-of-the-jews-book-10.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Seeing him in this condition, sunken into unconsciousness and a drunken sleep, Yishmael sprang up with his ten friends and slaughtered Gedaliah and those reclining with him at the banquet table;[foot]Scripture says nothing of a splendid banquet or the intoxication of Gedaliah ; cf. Yirmiyahu 41:1-2, "... they ate bread together in Mitspah.
-Then arose Ishmael, the son of Nethaniah, and the ten that were with him and smote Gedaliah " etc.[/foot] after slaying them, he went out by night and murdered all the Jews in the city and the soldiers who had been left there by the Babylonians.
+Seeing him in this condition, sunken into unconsciousness and a drunken sleep, Yishmael sprang up with his ten friends and slaughtered Gedalyah and those reclining with him at the banquet table;[foot]Scripture says nothing of a splendid banquet or the intoxication of Gedalyah ; cf. Yirmiyahu 41:1-2, "... they ate bread together in Mitspah.
+Then arose Ishmael, the son of Nethaniah, and the ten that were with him and smote Gedalyah " etc.[/foot] after slaying them, he went out by night and murdered all the Jews in the city and the soldiers who had been left there by the Babylonians.
 </div></td></tr>